 4.2 Warranty by client as to ownership of intellectual property rights

 The Client will obtain all the necessary permissions and authorities in respect of the use of all copy, graphic images, fonts, registered company logos, names and trademarks or any other material it supplies to the Supplier for inclusion in the Work.
 The conclusion of a contract between the Supplier and the Client shall be regarded as a guarantee by the Client to the Supplier that all such permissions and authorities have been obtained and that the inclusion of such material in the Work would not constitute a criminal offence or civil tort.
-By agreeing to these terms and conditions, the Client removes the legal responsibility of the Supplier and indemnifies the same from any claims or legal actions however related to the Service, the Work, or the content of the Client’s Website.
+By agreeing to these terms and conditions, the Client removes the legal responsibility of the Supplier and indemnifies the same from any claims or legal actions however related to the Service, the Work, or content of the Client’s Website.

 4.3 Domain name

 Any Domain Name obtained will belong to the Client.
 The Client agrees to indemnify the Supplier, including any incidental costs, against any claims that a Domain Name applied for, or obtained, violates the intellectual property rights of a third party.
-The Client warrants that the Domain Name sought is not a trademark of a third party.
+The Client warrants that the domain name sought is not a trademark of a third party.

 4.5 Trade secrets

-Any software that is not freely accessible to third parties and not in the public domain, and to which the Supplier owns the copyright, may not be copied, published, distributed or passed to any third parties in any form without prior written consent from the Supplier.
-Unless previously agreed otherwise in writing, no modifications may be made by the Client or any third party to software to which the Supplier owns the copyright.
+Any code that is not freely accessible to third parties and not in the public domain, and to which the Supplier owns the copyright, may not be copied, published, distributed or passed to any third parties in any form without prior written consent from the Supplier.
+Unless previously agreed otherwise in writing, no modifications may be made by the Client or any third party to code to which the Supplier owns the copyright.
 The Supplier acknowledges the intellectual property rights of the Client.
 Information passed in written form to the Supplier, and that the Client has indicated is confidential or a trade secret, will not be published or made available in any other way to third parties without the prior written consent of the Client.

 5 Rights and responsibilities